-Council guidance agreed to 20018 states: 'Reserved area business (the pink section of the agenda) is confidential and may not be divulged to anyone else.
-Reserved area business is currently defined in the Statutes of the university as concering decisions upon:
+Council guidance agreed to 20018 states: Reserved area business (the pink section of the agenda) is confidential and may not be divulged to anyone else.
+Reserved area business is currently defined in the Statutes of the University as concerning decisions upon:

-- the appointment, promotion and other matters affecting the personal affairs of individual members of the Staff of the university;
+- the appointment, promotion and other matters affecting the personal affairs of individual members of the Staff of the University

-- on proposal for honorary degrees.
+- on proposal for honorary degrees

-All reserved area business is also restricted under the Freedom of Informtion Act and is not routinely published by the university.
-'The remainder of business is separated into open/public information and information which is restricted under the Freedom of Information Act.
-The latter items of business are identified at the top of the agenda and are not routinely published by the university.
-Members are free to discuss public/open items with non-members but must be mindful of the sensitive nature of the business restricted under the Freedom of Information Act.
-If a member considers it necessary to discuss restricted items with non-members, it must be in a general way and in confidence.
-If not sefl-evident, the originators of restricted items will make clear any information which is particularly sensitive or must be regarded as confidential.
-'The minutes of open/public business are published onthe website of the university after they have been confirmed by the Chair.'
+Business is separated into open/public information and reserved area business, with the latter not being routinely published by the University.
+Requests for information contained in committee business can be made by the public via the Freedom of Information Act 2000.
+Requests are considered on a case by case basis by the University's Freedom of Information Officers.
+Members are free to discuss public/open items with non-members but must be mindful of the sensitive nature of the reserved business.
+If a member considers it necessary to discuss reserved business items with non-members, it must be in a general way and in confidence.
+If not self-evident, the originators of reserved business items will make clear any information, which is particularly sensitive or must be regarded as confidential.
+The minutes of open/public business are published on the website of the University after they have been confirmed by the Chair.

-Guidance on the Freedom of Information Act 2000
+Guidance on the Freedom of Information Act 2000.

 Publishing reports and minutes

 - Once committee minutes have been agreed by the Chair, they can be circulated to members of the committee